gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption's heart almost stopped for a second time when Papa Roo spoke.
 "They are awake,"
 he said dreamily.
-"They are returning.
+"And they are returning.
-The Makers are coming."
+The Makers are returning."

 *To be continued…*